njryan/trackplayer-dev/README.md

-# insonic-dev
+# trackplayer development

-A network for musicians to share and collaborate, connected to a radio.
+A network for musicians to share and listen to music, as well as collaborate on projects.